AvolitesLtd/TitanManual/docs/running-the-show/linking-consoles-for-multi-user-or-backup.md

 become inaccessible if the backup device has less faders/handles than the main console.

-1. Connect both consoles to the same network and ensure they are set to the same IP range.
+1. Connect both consoles to the same network and ensure they are set to the same IP range.<br/>
   See the [networking section](../networking.md) for more information.
 2. On the console which will be the Backup, press <Keys.HardKey>Disk</Keys.HardKey>, <Keys.SoftKey>TitanNet Sessions</Keys.SoftKey>, <Keys.SoftKey>Backup</Keys.SoftKey>.
 3. Consoles available for backup will be listed in the softkeys.
 4. Selecting a console will place the console you are working on into backup mode and sync the show to the selected console.
 5. The backup console will show a display indicating the backup status and show name.

 In backup mode the backup console screen displays the current connection and sync status including current show name.